columbia/xtern/readme.txt

 Hardware: we have tried both 4-core and 24-core machines with 64 bits.
 OS: Ubuntu 11.10.
-Gcc: 4.5.4 (please use this gcc version if possible, because other modules such as llvm work with this version, but not gcc-4.6).
+Gcc: 4.5.4 (please use this gcc version if possible, because other modules such as llvm can be compiled with this version, but not gcc-4.6).

 Installing Parrot (xtern)
 ================

-0. Add $XTERN_ROOT (the absolute path of "xtern") into environment variables in your ~/.bashrc.
+1. Add $XTERN_ROOT (the absolute path of "xtern") into environment variables in your ~/.bashrc.
 Run "echo $XTERN_ROOT" and "echo $LD_LIBRARY_PATH" to make sure they are correct. export XTERN_ROOT=the absolute path of "smt+mc/xtern" export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$XTERN_ROOT/dync_hook

+2. Performance hints.
+> cd $XTERN_ROOT/apps/
+> find . -name *annot*.patch
+For example, the $XTERN_ROOT/apps/openmp/patch/add-xtern-annot.patch file is the generic performance hints that benefit all OpenMP programs in our benchmarks.

-1. Build llvm.
+3. Build llvm.
 Go to directory $XTERN_ROOT, and run:
 > cd $XTERN_ROOT
 > sudo apt-get install dejagnu flex bison
 > ./llvm/build-llvm.sh --optimized